 Angus has a history of working artistically including a short time with Walt Disney Television Animation.
 While living in hospital with Jane Angus began to draw what it felt like.
 He only managed 6 frames before Jane was admitted to ICU as the tumour pressed against her vital organs and and she came down with influenza.
 It became too hard to draw.

 Jane began to improve and was released from ICU.
 However cancer therapy continued to be a challenge.
-It was at this time the I draw childhood cancer Facebook page was created.
+It was at this time the Facebook page (I draw childhood cancer) was created.
 Angus drew and shared the images on Facebook as a way of communicating the things about cancer there are no words for, a diary of images to share with friends.

 Angus began meeting other fathers through Facebook groups with children facing the same cancer as Jane.
-One day he was asked by a father to draw a portrait of his own daughter also facing cancer.
+A friend asked Angus to draw a picture of his daughter also facing cancer.
 Angus went onto draw many children facing RMS cancer reflecting their strength, beauty and character.
 All the things that define them beyond their illness.

 One afternoon Angus decided to try his hand at a simple book about Nasal Gastric Tubing or NG Tubes.
 NG Tubes are a frustrating necessity for most cancer children and a source of great stress.
 Angus hoped that a simple book might help children and their families better understand the importance of NG Tubes.

 “My 4 year old who has leukemia just had one put in on Wednesday and I showed him the drawings and read it to him and it helped so much but I want to have it so I can read it and show him again for when the bandage has to be changed.
 I think what you do is just wonderful, not only are you helping to raise awareness but also helping children to understand what they are going through and making it less scary.
 I want to thank you from the bottom of my heart.
 These draws have made things a little easier for my child and so many other children and families so thank you.
 God Bless”